We've all seen (and chuckled at) the optimistic schedule plans. But here's how to create a daily routine that actually works for kids—and parents.

 For example, one parent might work from 6 am to 1 pm and the other 1 pm to 8 pm.
 Is this a normal schedule?
 No, but it gives you each seven hours of work time each day.

-Just taking the time to communicate with each other and come up with a plan that prioritizes time for both of you will go a long way toward making the next few weeks go smoothly.
+Just taking the time to communicate with each other and come up with a plan that prioritizes time for both of you will go a long way toward making remote-school-plus-working-from-home go smoothly.

 3. Build in independent play.